Ents24/public-api-docs/blueprint/blueprint.md

 HOST: http://api.ents24.com

 # Ents24 REST API (Beta 1)
-The Ents24 REST API gives you easy access to the the UK's most comprehensive live entertainment database:
+The Ents24 REST API gives you easy access to the UK's most comprehensive live entertainment database:
 A horde of event-listing experts add over 10,000 new listings every week!
 Easily use our data for your website or application.